wongwt/flexlog/README.md

 #### Logging

 There are currently 6 function-like macros for logging.
-They are pretty straight-forward and can be used just like good old `printf`:
+They are pretty straight-forward and can be used just like `printf`:

 |    Macros    | Descriptions                                                                                |
 |--------------|---------------------------------------------------------------------------------------------|